VictorNguyenCS/VictorNguyenCS.github.io/_pages/about.md

     image: "/images/skyline_helsinki.jpg"
 ---

-I'm an undergraduate student at the University of Minnesota - Twin Cities studying mathematics and computer science.
+I'm an undergraduate student at the University of Minnesota - Twin Cities Computer Science.
+I will be graduating in the Winter of 2019.
 I created this website as a place to share personal projects ranging anywhere from game development to stock trading algorithims to audio visualizers.

 I hope to be putting out a lot more projects soon!